 The Company operates under a charter issued by the Commonwealth of Virginia and provides commercial banking services to its customers through its subsidiary bank.
 As a state chartered member bank, the Bank is subject to regulation by the Virginia Bureau of Financial Institutions and the Board of Governors of the Federal Reserve Banking System.
-As of December 31, 2021, the Bank had seven physical locations available to customers with 3 branches being located in Page County, 2 in Greene County, 1 in Rockingham County, and 1 in Albemarle County.
+As of December 31, 2022, the Bank had six branch locations available to customers with 3 being located in Page County, 1 in Greene County, 1 in Rockingham County, and 1 in Albemarle County.
 The Bank also operates two separate subsidiaries, one being known as Pioneer Financial Services, LLC, which offers a variety of consumer investment and insurance services.
 The second subsidiary owned by Pioneer Bank is Pioneer Special Assets, LLC, which is generally used in conjunction with certain foreclosed properties.
-The Bank also operates a small consumer loan finance company known as Valley Finance Services, a Division of Pioneer Bank, which specializes in consumer and auto lending.
+The Bank also operates a small Business Banking Center in Harrisonburg, VA.
+The Business Banking Center primarily services commercial loans for business clients.
+Additionally, the Bank operates a small consumer loan finance company known as Valley Finance Services, a Division of Pioneer Bank, which specializes in consumer and dealer auto lending.